Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Algorithms from prior work

-Letting ${\tt Bandit}$ be some algorithm for the MAB problem, the \hlc{1}{ ``ranked" bandit algorithm \rankedBandit{}} for the multi-slot MAB problem is defined as follows \cite{RBA-icml08}.
+Given some bandit algorithm ${\tt Bandit}$, the ``ranked" algorithm \rankedBandit{} for the multi-slot MAB problem is defined as follows \citep{RBA-icml08}.
 We have $k$ slots (i.e.,~ranks) for which we wish to find the best documents to present.
 In each slot $i$, a separate instance $\A_i$ of ${\tt Bandit}$ is created.
 In each round these instances select the documents to show independently of one another.
-If a user clicks on slot $i$, then this slot receives a payoff of $1$, and all higher (i.e.,~skipped) slots $j<i$ receive a payoff of $0$.
+If a user clicks on slot $i$, then this slot receives a reward of $1$, and all higher (i.e.,~skipped) slots $j<i$ receive a reward of $0$.
 For slots $j>i$, the state is rolled back as if this round had never happened (as if the user never considered these documents).
-If no slot is clicked, then all slots receive a payoff of $0$.
+If no slot is clicked, then all slots receive a reward of $0$.